Co-authored by Somya Kumar, Member of the Technical Staff at Qubole.

 The “Old” flow (see diagram below) shows how Presto queries are currently handled in QDS using the Presto Java client.
 When a query is submitted via the QDS web interface or through APIs, the task is assigned to one of the worker processes–which invokes a Presto client JVM that interacts with the Presto server to carry out the query execution.

-As a result of the optimizations, when comparing our Presto Ruby client to the packaged Presto Java client, we’ve noticed increased performance boost for queries that normally have less than 10sec execution time.
+As a result of the optimizations, when comparing our Presto Ruby client to the packaged Presto Java client, we’ve noticed an increased performance boost for queries that normally have less than 10sec execution times.

 These are the scenarios we took into consideration: